james-jw/xq-promise/README.md

 ```
 In the above example we attached a ``then`` callback.
 This callback function has the ability to transform the output of it's parent ``promise``.
 With this in the mind, it should be clear that the ``$extract-body``'s return value will be retuned at the call to ``$promise(())``.

-In this example, since the ``$extract-body's`` input will be the result of its parent ``promise`` the result will simply be the response body of the http request.
+In this example, since the ``$extract-body's`` input will be the result of its parent ``promise``.
+The result will be the response body of the http request.

 ##### Multiple Callbacks per event